-Since 2009, the Bachelor of Arts (English) is recognized by TESOL (Teachers of English of Other Languages) and in 2010 was accredited by NCATE (National Council for Accreditation of Teacher Education) in Educator Preparation Provider (EPP).
-In addition, the English Department offers business courses for students of administrative sciences.
+Since 2009, the Bachelor of Arts (English) is recognized by TESOL (Teachers of English of Other Languages) and is in the process of reaccreditation by CAEP (Council for Educator Preparation) in the teacher preparation area.

+In addition, the English Department offers first and second year general education courses and business English courses for students of administrative sciences.

 The Department offers study programs leading to the following academic degrees: Bachelor of Arts with major in Elementary Level English.
 Prepares teachers to work at elementary level schools, both public and private systems.
 Bachelor of Arts with major in Secondary Level English.
 Prepares teachers to work at secondary level schools, both public and private systems.
+On both programs, the core courses are offered in the following modalities: on-site, hybrid, distance, and online.